Studying efficiently requires you to organise your time and resources. The following are general guidelines to help you prepare for exams.

 Organise your time

-- Fill out a weekly study planner and use it to organise your time.
-(Pick one up from The Learning Centre or download a copy here.)
+- Fill out a weekly study planner and use it to organise your time (download a copy here).
 Cross out the hours when you can’t study because of other commitments, e.g., lectures or work, then plan one-hour time slots to use for exam revision.

 - Make use of short study times.
 Fifteen minutes can be ideal for revising lecture notes or looking through note cards.
 Use time spent on the bus or train to review your course materials.